Clock Tower And Old City Market in Jodhpur

 The Clock Tower of JodhpurClock towers have been a part of the British legacy to Indian architecture.
 Several towns and cities that had a cantonment of British Solders had the inevitable clock tower spring up tall in the central commercial hub of the township.
 There's one in Jodhpur too and is indeed a symbol of the city's glorious past.

-The Clock Tower of Jodhpur is currently standing tall over the centuries old Sardar Market of Jodhpur city.
+The Clock Tower of Jodhpur is currently standing tall over the centuries old Sardar Market of Jodhpur city in Rajasthan.
 The Clock Tower had been constructed by Maharaja Sardar Singh who reigned from 1880 to 1911.
 The tall and imposing Clock Tower of Jodhpur was constructed as a marker to signal its position to desert travelers.
 Even today it is a silent sentinel to the activities of the centuries bygone.
 Constructed almost a century ago this clock tower, which had once been at the centre of the business hub of this desert periphery town, was a welcome sight for travelers.
 Even today it is a reminder of the traders, their goods and the exchanges of buyers and sellers of some exotic and most common, everyday wares.

 Despite its antiquity the Clock Tower is well-preserved and continues to look paternally over the quaint Sadar Bazar.
 The market is al buzz with sellers and buyers of all kinds of commodities rangingfrom vegetables to dried fragrant and poignant smelling spices as well as delectable, mouth watering sweetmeats.
 This market is also renowned for it large variety of handicrafts and silver ware.
 The devoted shopper may even find some amazing bargains in antique wares in this old and long established market.
 In fact, more commonly than its name of Sadar Bazar the market is popularly is known as the clock Tower market also.